hazelcast/hazelcast-jet/site/docs/get-started/first-job.md

 ### Start a Java Project

-By now you should have some version of Java installed (at least 8) and your build tool of preference, Maven or Gradle.
+By now you should have some version of Java (at least 8) installed.

-The first step is to add the Jet JAR to your build:
+Create a new project targetting your build tool of preference, Maven or Gradle, and add the Jet JAR to your build:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->